Aallam/Music-Recommender-System/README.md

 * [Graphlab][3]

 ### More
-For more detailed informations about the files and the reasoning process, please check this [post][4].
+For more detailed information about the files and the reasoning process, please check this [post][4].

 *Notice: This was developed as a school mini project (2016)*